Texture Sampler

 2. Otherwise set it to Raw

-Redshift renders in linear space, so the texture sampler must de-gamma bit-map textures before sampling.
-By default Redshift will attempt to automatically compute the correct gamma encoding for the bit-map file.
+Redshift renders in a linear color space, so the texture sampler must de-gamma bitmap textures before sampling.
+By default Redshift attempts to automatically compute the correct gamma encoding for the bitmap file.
 It assumes integer textures formats (like 'png') are sRGB gamma encoded and floating-point (like 'exr' or 'hdr') or scalar textures are linear.
-The following options allow you to override the de-gamma process.
+This option lets you specify the gamma directly.

 UV